 While there are many potential points of negotiation, salary is usually the primary issue.
-Keep in mind that any discussion of salary negotiation might reach the unacceptable range and put the offer at risk.
+Keep in mind that any discussion of salary negotiation might put the job offer at risk.
 So tread carefully through salary negotiation.

 Many companies have a fairly tight (although not airtight) salary range at the entry level.
 If you are able to show extraordinary educational or work experience, you may be able to extend the top end of the scale.
 Yet the magnitude of salary differentials will always be smaller at the entry level than at higher-level positions.
 So do not get carried away, even if you have multiple offers in hand.